Businesses Concerned About Financial Effect Of Massive Red Line Construction Project To Last Three Years

 “Crime dropped dramatically during construction,” he said.
 “And now it’s dropped dramatically.”

-A CTA spokesperson said designs for the new stations are still in the works already.
+A CTA spokesperson said designs for the new stations are still in the works.